lehins/tutorials/Haskell/QuickCheck/quickcheck.md

     sqrtX = sqrt x
 ```

-Now, this is great, but how did we just passed various functions with different
+Now, this is great, but how did we just pass various functions with different
 number of arguments of different types to `quickCheck`, and how did it know what
 to do with them?
 Let's look at it's type signature: